vanniktech/gradle-maven-publish-plugin/README.md

 This Gradle plugin is using itself to publish any of the updates.
 It applies a previously released version in the build.gradle just as mentioned above and sets the Gradle properties in this [gradle.properties](gradle.properties).

-In addition to these properties, you will also want to add the following, keeping them hidden and out of source control.
+If you require your binary to be signed with GPG (mavenCentral requires this for instance), please add the following Gradle properties.
+It's best to place them inside your home directory, `$HOME/.gradle/gradle.properties`.
 ```groovy
 signing.keyId=12345678
 signing.password=some_password